strongloop/loopback/docs/intro.md

 LoopBack consists of:

 * A library of Node.js modules for connecting mobile apps to data sources such as databases and REST APIs.
-* A command line tool, `slc lb`, creating and working with LoopBack applications.
+* A command line tool, `slc lb`, for creating and working with LoopBack applications.
 * Client SDKs for native and web-based mobile clients.

 The diagram below illustrates LoopBack's architecture:

 <img src="/loopback/assets/loopback_ov.png" alt="LoopBack Architecture" width="600">

+LoopBack has the following runtime components:

--  Mobile Clients
+- Mobile clients
-- API Gateway (coming soon)
+- API gateway (coming soon)
-- API Server
+- API server
-- Enterprise Connectors
+- Enterprise connectors

-As well as its management sub-components:
+LoopBack has the following management components:

 - Editor (coming soon)
-- Admin Console (coming soon)
+- Admin console (coming soon)
 - LoopBack Node.js API
 - Repository/Registry